 APR, or Annual Percentage Rate, is the percentage of interest and fees a borrower would pay on a personal loan over a full year.
 The APR of a client's loan is determined by the lender or lending partner and must be included in the loan agreement.
 The APR may vary depending on the customer's situation, the lender's policies and terms, and state regulations.
 The APR may also be determined by the terms of the loan, fees, origination fee, credit score, and renewal options.

-A general rule of thumb is that when borrowing a loan from the bank or non-traditional lenders, the higher the borrower's credit score, the lower the APR fee.
+A general rule of thumb is that when borrowing a loan from the bank or non-traditional lenders, the better the borrower's creditworthiness, the lower the APR.
 That's why borrowers should work on maintaining excellent credit.

 If LoanStart.com connects a customer with a lender or lending partner, they may eventually be presented with a loan agreement.
 This agreement will disclose the loan terms with the APR, fees, finance charges, origination fee, and other terms, if applicable.

 The lenders and lending partners that LoanStart.com works with offer repayment terms ranging from 61 days to 84 months.
 The APR ranges from 4.84% to 35.99%.

 While LoanStart.com offers example rates for the borrower's information, LoanStart.com is not a lender and does not set APRs.
 The featured table represents sample rates and is for information purposes only:

 Before a borrower accepts a loan from LoanStart.com's affiliate lending partners, the lending company must provide every borrower with the details of the loan agreement, as well as the terms and the conditions of the loan in writing.
 In case a lender doesn't disclose all the necessary information in advance, borrowers must demand that the lender present all the details concerning the loan.
 In case an affiliate lender refuses to do so, clients must report the lender to our customer service.